s-macke/FSHistory/README.md

 ![MFS Easter Egg](images/MFS-Easter-Egg.jpg)

 Could it be, that this is a copy of my project?
-I downloaded the flight simulation, jumped into the Diamond and pressed the button.
+I downloaded the flight simulator, jumped into the Diamond and pressed the button.
 And yes, it really is a copy.
 I know the quirks of my emulation. 😀